When hosting a graduation party on a budget, there are many things to consider. Will it be an open house, or will it be a sit-down dinner?

 So when faced with throwing a high school graduation party frugally, I was up to the task!
 I did it all for under $250!

 Where To Get Graduation Invitations

 Invitations are the first step.
 They need to be sent first thing.
 And if you plan to have a big party with lots of party guests, then you’ll

 Buy Them And Write Them Yourself

-Relatively easy, straightforward, less expensive, yet a tad time-consuming.
+Relatively easy, straightforward, and less expensive, yet a tad time-consuming.

-Printing your own cards from home may be a great way to design what you want.
+Printing your cards from home may be a great way to design what you want.

-Although printer ink is not cheap and purchasing the blank invitations and envelopes is going to add to the cost, if you are adamant about a specific look and you have a bunch of supplies already in your craft room, you might be able to swing it.
+Although printer ink is not cheap, and purchasing the blank invitations and envelopes will add to the cost, if you are adamant about a specific look and have a bunch of supplies already in your craft room, you might be able to swing it.

 Order From An Online Printer

 Online printers will print invitations, such as Vistaprint or Simply to Impress.
 These are quality printers that will charge you around .77 each.